techservicesillinois/SecOps-Powershell-CISDSC/docs/design_choices.md

 There were several bugs within BaselineManagement combined with our very specific use case for its functionality so it was heavily modified and baked into CISDSCResourceGeneration instead.

 ## Why aren't user based settings from the benchmarks supported?
 While technically possible through DSC we made a decision at the start not to support these.
-Because popular opinion is these are best managed via group policy and the situations in which it's even possible to use DSC here didn't make it worth while.
+Because popular opinion is these are best managed via group policy and the situations in which it's even possible to use DSC are rare which didn't make it worth while.